-3 Answers To “What Does Customer Service Mean To You”
+4 Answers to “What Does Customer Service Mean to You”

 When you go to interview for a customer service position, you’ll surely be asked: “What does customer service mean to you?”
-How do you answer it?
+How do you answer this common interview question?
 What does a good answer look like?
 What does a bad answer look like?
 We’re going to help you with all of this through this comprehensive guide on answering this particular interview question.

 Whenever answering customer service interview questions, you should do so with positivity.
 If you can, highlighting some of these area’s would be ideal:

-- Knowledge of the product, business, service or offering.
+- Knowledge of the product, business, service, or offer.

-- Sharing previous customer service experiences as a core part of the way you answer your interview question.
+- Sharing previous customer service experiences as a core part of how you answer your interview question.